Kaposi Sarcoma: Stages

 S is for the extent of systemic illness in the body.

-Doctors divide each of these factors into 2 subgroups.
-In these subgroups, 0 stands for a lower risk of problems, and 1 stands for a higher risk of problems:
+Healthcare providers divide each of these factors into two subgroups.
+In these subgroups, 0 stands for a lower risk of problems, and 1 stands for a higher risk of problems.
+Here's what the staging groups then mean:

 T0.
-KS is confined to the skin and lymph nodes.
-There is little KS in the mouth.
+KS is only in the skin and lymph nodes.
+There may also be a little KS in the mouth.
 The lesions are flat and are mainly on the roof of the mouth.

 T1.
-The tumor is widespread.
-There may be swelling due to the tumor, many lesions on the mouth, raised lesions, or KS in other organs in the body.
+KS lesions are widespread.
+There may be swelling or sores due to the tumor, many lesions in the mouth, raised lesions, or KS in other organs in the body, like the liver, intestines, or lungs.

 S0.
-No history of additional infections that occur because of a weakened immune system (called opportunistic infections).
-No history of fungal infection of the mouth (called thrush).
-No B symptoms (unexplained fever, night sweats, unexpected weight loss of more than 10%, or diarrhea lasting for at least 2 weeks).
+There is: no history of additional infections that occur because of a weakened immune system (called opportunistic infections); no history of fungal infection of the mouth (called thrush); no B symptoms (unexplained fever, night sweats, unexpected weight loss of more than 10%, or diarrhea lasting for at least 2 weeks).
 You are up and about most of the time and can take care of yourself.

 These factors are then combined to assign an overall risk group (good risk or poor risk).
 As treatment for HIV has become more effective in recent years, the immune status (I) has become less important in figuring out the risk group.